Congo Pedicle: Negotiating borders

-The main problem of both the Belgian and British sides over the southeast Katanga border was the lack of an obvious geographical feature for the border to follow, as the Congo-Zambezi watershed and the Luapula do not meet.
-There is a gap between them and, separated by a distance of 70 to 150 km, they run in an arc curving northeast, running almost parallel but gradually getting closer, and would reach the highlands between Lakes Tanganyika and Nyasa if the Chambeshi River were accepted as being the same river as the Luapula.
+The main problem of both the Belgian and British sides over the southeast Katanga border was the lack of an obvious geographical feature for the border to follow, as the Congo-Zambezi watershed boundary and the Luapula do not meet.
+Separated by a distance of 70 to 150 km, they run in an arc curving southeast then northeast, running almost parallel but gradually getting closer, and would reach the highlands between Lakes Tanganyika and Nyasa if the Chambeshi River, considered the ultimate source stream of the Congo River, were accepted as being the same river as the Luapula.

-From the British point of view, the obvious choice for the border is the base of the salient, a southwest to northeast line from the watershed to the Luapula.
-Failing agreement on that, a second option would be to continue southwards the line of the Luapula-Lake Mweru valley (longitude 28° 35' E) which forms the longest north–south part of the border, until it intersects the Congo-Zambezi watershed.
-So all of the country immediately east of a north–south line through Ndola would then be in Northern Rhodesia.
+From the British point of view, the obvious choice for the border would have been southwest to northeast line from the watershed to the Luapula.
+Failing agreement on that, a second option would be to continue southwards the line of the Luapula-Lake Mweru valley (longitude 28° 35' E) which forms the longest north–south part of the border, until it intersects the Congo-Zambezi watershed, so all of the country immediately east of a north–south line through Ndola would then be in Northern Rhodesia.
 But the Belgians hoped for access to the rich game areas of the Bangweulu Wetlands and pressed for the borders to stick to the river and watershed.
 In negotiations for a treaty some 'trading' of territories was involved in northeast Congo, Sudan and Uganda.
 There was also the question of how far east into the Bangweulu swamps and floodplain the Pedicle should extend.
 The king of Italy was called in to adjudicate, and he drew a north–south line (a line of longitude) through a point on the map where the Luapula was thought to exit from the Lake Bangweulu swamps, which gave birth to the Pedicle: 70 to 100 km wide and about 200 km long.

-Anglo-Belgian Agreement of 12 May 1884
+Anglo-Belgian Agreement of 12 May 1894

-The agreement was incorporated into this larger treaty, which dealt mainly with Equatoria.
+The agreement was incorporated into this larger treaty between Great Britain and King Leopold II, which dealt mainly with Equatoria.